What Is Your Body Type? Understanding Vata, Pitta, and Kapha

 In the vast landscape of health and wellness, few systems offer a perspective as comprehensive and personalized as Ayurveda.
 Originating in India over 5,000 years ago, Ayurveda is not merely a system of medicine but the science of life.
 Unlike approaches that define health through generalized standards, Ayurveda recognizes that balance and normality must be understood individually.
 What is common for the majority may not be healthy for you.

 At the heart of this ancient wisdom lies the theory of the Tridosha - the three governing biological principles: Vata, Pitta, and Kapha.
 These forces regulate all physiological, psychological, and metabolic functions of the body and mind.
-Understanding your body type, known as Prakruti, is the foundation for maintaining health, preventing disease, supporting mental balance, and achieving long-term well-being.
+Understanding your Ayurvedic body type, known as Prakruti, is the foundation for maintaining health, preventing disease, supporting mental balance, and achieving long-term well-being.

 This guide explores the principles of Vata, Pitta, and Kapha in depth, helping you understand the language of your own body and mind through the Ayurvedic lens.